pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/ground-truths.md

 ![SMEs Scale](../../assets/SMEs-scale.png)

-Ground Truth creation must not be a solo SME job.
+**Ground Truth creation must not be a solo SME job**.
 It's a collaborative process that should involve both SMEs and AI engineers, working together in a well-oiled loop.
 The SME's role is to provide all the necessary information for a good response, while it's the responsibility of the science team to achieve this in practice.
 Any updates to the documentation or changes to Ground Truth should be easy to implement across the system.
 Creating a streamlined pipeline here makes it easier to keep everything accurate and current, allowing the SMEs to focus on providing expert knowledge while the AI team focuses on implementation and optimization.

 ## Using Synthetic Data as a Starting Point